 Nothing says Thanksgiving like a juicy, tender turkey.
-Unfortunately, roasting a perfect turkey can be a tough task that could leave you with a dry, tasteless bird.
+Unfortunately, roasting a perfect turkey can be a tough task that might just leave you with a dry, tasteless bird.

-So, how do you avoid a tough turkey?
+So, how do you avoid making a leathery turkey?
+Brining.

 How Do You Brine a Turkey?

-There are countless flavor options for brining, but the basic brining formula is simple: 1 cup of salt and 1/2 cup of sweetener (such as maple syrup or raw honey) per gallon of water.
-Sweetener is optional, but it will help achieve a more balanced taste.
+There are countless flavor options for brining, but the basic brining formula is simple: 1 cup of salt and 1/2 cup of sweetener (such as pure maple syrup or raw honey) in a gallon of water.
+Including a sweetener is optional, but it will help create a more balanced taste.

-Generally, that formula will make enough brine for a smaller turkey in the 10-15 pound range; for a bird that’s 15-20 pounds or above, you can double it.
+Generally, that formula will make enough brine for a smaller turkey in the 10 to 15 pound range; for a bird that’s 15 to 20 pounds or above, you can double the numbers.
 Use as much water as needed to ensure the turkey is mostly submerged.